Skip to Main Content

 MIT alumni/ae

-MIT alumni/ae may register for borrowing privileges at an MIT Libraries service desk by presenting their MIT Alumni ID.
-Please note, these privileges do not extend to electronic access but many e-resources may be accessed on-site.
+MIT alumni/ae may register for borrowing privileges by completing the Borrowing Privileges Registration form Please note, these privileges do not extend to electronic access, but many e-resources may be accessed on site.
+The MIT Alumni Office provides access to some e-resources for MIT alumni.
 See Library Services for MIT Alumni/ae for more information.

-The Online Computer Library Center (OCLC) Onsite Borrowing Program provides faculty members on-site access and borrowing privileges at member libraries - the MIT Libraries is a member of this cooperative library organization which includes 160 other research libraries.
+The Online Computer Library Center (OCLC) Faculty Borrowing Program provides faculty members on-site access and borrowing privileges at member libraries - the MIT Libraries is a member of this cooperative library organization which includes 160 other research libraries (PDF).

-To take advantage of this OCLC program as a visitor to the MIT Libraries, please work with your home library, following instructions on the OCLC Onsite Borrowing Program site in order to obtain a card to present at MIT for registration.
+To take advantage of this OCLC program as a visitor to the MIT Libraries, please work with your home library to obtain a card to present at MIT for registration and complete the Borrowing Privileges Registration form.

 Wellesley College